 - The syntax of the graph command

 - Customizing graphs

 SESSION IV: AUTOMATING THE TRANSFER OF STATA RESULTS TO EXTERNAL SOFTWARES – STATA’S MATRIX CAPABILITIES

-Due to the ongoing COVID-19 situation, the 2021 edition of this training course will be offered ONLINE on a part-time basis on the 2nd-3rd of November 2021 from 9.30 am to 2.00 pm Central European Time (CET).
+The 2024 edition of this training course will be offered online on a part-time basis on the 19th-20th and 21st of June.
+To this end, programme includes a series of sessions based on 3 modules from 10.00 am to 2.30 pm Central European Summer Time (CEST).

 *To be eligible for full-time student prices, participants must provide proof of their full-time student status for the current academic year.
 Our standard policy is to provide all full-time students, be they Undergraduates or Masters, access to our student registration rates.
 Part-time master and doctoral students on the other hand, who are also currently employed will however, be assigned the standard academic registration fee.